index

 Kramer and Neri proved in 1984 that the minimum dimension for a periodic lattice whose projection to R3\mathbb{R}^3 carries icosahedral symmetry is d=6d = 63.
 The physical motivation came from the experimental discovery of icosahedral quasicrystals4.
 The lattice ΛR6\Lambda \subset \mathbb{R}^6 is periodic, infinite, and entirely without frustration.
 The projection decomposes R6=EE\mathbb{R}^6 = E_\parallel \oplus E_\perp into a physical subspace ER3E_\parallel \cong \mathbb{R}^3 and an internal subspace ER3E_\perp \cong \mathbb{R}^3.

 The projection map Π=(π,S3S3/2I)\Pi = (\pi_\parallel, \, S^3 \to S^3/\mathrm{2I}) acts on Λ\Lambda and on the internal space simultaneously.
-Three independent consequences follow from this single operation:
+Three independent consequences follow from this single operation.

 Π {T:π(Λ)aperiodic tiling(quasicrystal)S:Spec(ΔS3/2I){l:nl0}(spectral gap)F:F[P]S3/2II>0(frustration).\Pi \;\longmapsto\; \begin{cases} \mathcal{T}: \pi_\parallel(\Lambda) \to \text{aperiodic tiling} & \text{(quasicrystal)} \\ \mathcal{S}: \mathrm{Spec}(\Delta_{S^3/\mathrm{2I}}) \to \{l : n_l \neq 0\} & \text{(spectral gap)} \\ \mathcal{F}: F[P]\big|_{S^3/\mathrm{2I}} \to I > 0 & \text{(frustration).} \end{cases}